 UKCAT Decision Making

 The Decision Making questions are very different – don’t be fooled by the similar name!
 In this style of question you’ll be provided with short scenarios where you’ll have to logically assess the legitimacy of suggested answers.
-To have a look at some practice questions, check out the UKCAT website here.
+To have a look at some practice questions, check out our free UKCAT Question Bank.

 UKCAT Decision Making: Question Types